HETEROCYCLES

 Abstract

 Three types of nicotinoyl amino acids, i.e., nicotinoyl leucine (NA-Leu), NA-Leu-His, and NA-Tyr-Tyr, were synthesized by Fmoc solid-phase peptide synthesis, purified by reversed-phase HPLC, and characterized by 1H, 13C NMR and ESI-MS. The interactions of nicotinic acid and nicotinoyl derivatives with ctDNA were investigated by fluorescence spectroscopy.
 NA-Leu-His and NA-Tyr-Tyr exhibited higher affinity for ctDNA compared with free NA, indicating that the imidazolyl of histidine and the phenol group of tyrosine can enhance the embedding interaction of nicotinoyl derivatives into ctDNA.
 In addition, leucine in the derivatives helped form a special surrounding and spatial structure to interact with ctDNA.
-The stronger interaction of NA-Tyr-Tyr and NA-Leu-His with ctDNA suggested that the modified nicotinic acid probably erhaps had significant practical value and should be further studied.
+The stronger interaction of NA-Tyr-Tyr and NA-Leu-His with ctDNA suggested that the modified nicotinic acid probably erhaps had significant practical value and should be further studied.introduction

 Nicotinic acid (NA) is one of thirteen necessary vitamins, and also is known as vitamin PP (pellegra preventive factor) because it has been identified as the cause of pellegra disease.
 Niacinamide cannot be directly converted from NA in the body, but both compounds are important components of the co-factors NAD and NADP.1 At present, NA and niacinamide are mainly used as peripheral vasodilators in the treatment of migraine, tinnitus, aural vertigo, cardiovascular diseases, and Alzheimer diseases.2 A myriad of studies examined the efficacy and safety of nicotinic acid and niacinamide.
 However, several studies have reported the adverse effects of nicotinic acid and niacinamide, such as diarrhea, hyperglycemia and hepatotoxicity.3 Several studies have recently also focused on improving the stability, absorption, and potency of drug by peptidyl modification based on the peptide transporter system of mammalians, which can mediate the absorption of peptidyl drugs with amide bonds.4 Tyrosine and histidine have special functions for phenol and imidazole sidechains in medicines, metalloproteins, and specific enzymes by common coordinating ligands in vivo, aside from being protein frame.
 Leucine is usually used as a component of proteins to form a specific hydrophobic environment.5 Nicotinoyl derivatives can be modified by amino acids, whose stability, side effect, and degrade can be improved because of amide bond and sidechain of amino acid residues.6 Nicotinic acid derivatives, i.e., nicotinoyl leucine (NA-L-Leu, 1), NA-L-Leu-L-His (2), and NA-L-Tyr-L-Tyr (3) were efficiently synthesized in this study through solid-phase peptide synthesis and characterized by IR, 1H NMR, 13C NMR, and ESI-MS. Preliminary studies on DNA-binding properties of nicotinoyl derivatives through UV absorption spectroscopy and fluorescence emission spectroscopy were described.